Mikaela/mikaela.github.io/articles/guides/GPG/GPG.html.md

 So UTF-8 is used as default character set and most of characters can be used.

+> armor

+So you don't need to specify -a to get ASCII armoured text.

 ```
 keyserver hkp://pool.sks-keyservers.net
 keyserver-options auto-key-retrieve no-include-revoked verbose import-clean